Javier Arau: Biography

 Javier Arau was born in Santa Monica, California and raised in Sacramento, California.
 He received scholarships to attend Lawrence University in 1993 and New England Conservatory in 1998.

 He received an Outstanding Performance Award in 1994, Extended Jazz Composition awards in 1996 and 2000, and a Jazz Arranging award in 2000 from DownBeat Magazine.
 He also was the first-ever recipient of the ASCAP Young Jazz Composers Award, in 2002.

-He has been featured the New York Times, DownBeat Magazine, on NBC TV's Today in New York, and was the featured cover artist on the Saxophone Journal in August 2009.
+He has been featured in the New York Times, DownBeat Magazine, on NBC TV's Today in New York, and was the featured cover artist on the Saxophone Journal in August 2009.
 All About Jazz hailed, "Arau's 'Paper Train' is a marvelous bit of modern composition.
 Arau's 'Missouri Blues' toys with the edges of funk and fusion, and he puts grit into his tone to match. ...Good music based on strong roots.".
 Saxophone Journal noted, "Those who we remember best--Bach, Telemann, Vivaldi, Haydn and Mozart--did it all.
 Today there are very few who do it all, and an incredibly small proportion of them do it all extremely well.
 One who does is Javier Arau."

 In 2009, he founded New York Jazz Academy, a NYC-based music school.
 He also leads the Javier Arau Jazz Orchestra.